-I’m a designer and tech junkie, currently living in the Bay Area.
-I’m kicking off a new business to help people remember ideas by using engaging and memorable visuals.
-I think, write and speak about visual thinking, entrepreneurship, lean startup, design and user experience.
+I’m a designer and sketcher, living in the Bay Area.
+I think, write and speak about UX, product metrics, learning environments, visual thinking, and entrepreneurship.

-Most recently I was UX Track Lead at Tradecraft, an intense 12-week immersive learning program that preps smart people to succeed in traction roles at high-growth startups, where I designed UX curriculum and got to work with many crazy-awesome people.
+- I co-founded the UX Track at Tradecraft, an intense 12-week immersive learning program that preps smart people to succeed in traction roles at high-growth startups, where I designed UX curriculum and got to work with many crazy-awesome people.

 I have a checkered past, but the common thread that knots it all together is design, the Internet, art, making stuff and technology.
 A few places I’ve spent time: The Crucible, Epicentric, Burning Man, Alumnae Resources and Wellesley College.

 I believe that every problem can be made clearer by communicating in pictures, that sharpie pens smell like ideas, and that any group of collaborative and optimistic people have the power to change the world.
 So long as they have a pack of stickynotes.

 I got the concept when I read Free Play: Improvisation in Life and Art, by Stephen Nachmanovitch.
 Intelleto is the process of seeing something inherent in a material and bringing it alive.
 Michelangelo claimed he was guided by this faculty, which is intelligence, not of the merely rational kind, but visionary intelligence, a deep seeing of the underlying pattern beneath appearances.
 That’s a phrase paraphrased from the book.
 It’s a good book.
 You should read it.